Lifecycle Management FAQ

 • You need visibility into which system currently maintains active identity information

 Example scenario: An employee terminates from their full-time position (primary Workday identity becomes is_active=false) but continues as a contractor (secondary source remains is_active=true).
-With the feature flag enabled, the Identities table displays attributes from the contractor system, reflecting their current active status.
+With enhanced behavior enabled, the Identities table displays attributes from the contractor system, reflecting their current active status.

 Lifecycle Management Troubleshooting